manfredsteyer/tmp/index.md

 The general consensus in the community is that application code should only use ``allowSignalWrites`` as a last resort.
 On the other hand, libraries like NGRX use this option internally.
 In this case, however, the authors of the library are responsible for its correct use, so application developers don't have to worry about it.

 It is also important to note that the Effect itself registers with Signals in called methods too.
-The following effect occurs when Signals change within ``search``:
+For instance, the following Effect is triggered when Signals change within ``search``:

 ```typescript
 // Try hard to avoid this